kaushikiota/iuseathinkpad.in/README.md

-# kaushik.github.io
+# iuseathinkpad.in
-Repo for Portfolio Domain of Trijal Kaushik (iusethinkpad.in)
+Repo for blog project Domain of Trijal Kaushik (iusethinkpad.in)